MDX Syntax Available on nisshi.dev Blog

 nisshi.dev Custom Implementation

-X post URLs display as embedded tweets.
+X post URLs are displayed as embedded posts.

 https://x.com/nisshi_dev/status/1697919798217200076MediaGrid